codeinthehole/codeinthehole.hugo/content/about.md

 ## Education

-I have a <strong>PhD in Applied Mathematics</strong> from the University of Nottingham and a few published papers:
+I have a <strong>PhD in Applied Mathematics</strong> as well as a 1st class <strong>MMath Mathematics degree</strong> from the University of Nottingham and a few published papers:

 <ul>